 Narrating is not the work of a parrot, but absorbing into oneself the beautiful thought from the book, making it one’s own and giving it forth again with just that little touch that comes from one’s own mind.Charlotte Mason

-Narration is a simple tool that aids in comprehension and evaluation.
-It quickly becomes a habit when integrated into weekly living literature lessons.
-Narration encourages students to read and listen with attention.
-Following literature with narration allows parents to assess student comprehension in real time.
-This provides an opportunity to fill in any gaps or misunderstandings.
+Narration increases comprehension and quickly becomes a habit when integrated into weekly lessons.
+It encourages students to read and listen with attention.
+Narration also helps parents assess student comprehension in real time, to quickly address any gap in learning or misunderstanding.

 Narrative literature, such as fairy tales and Bible stories, lend well to narration.
-When introducing oral narration students may need parent guidance to draw out details.
-Parent modeling narration and asking engaging questions can help students develop narration confidence.
+When introducing oral narration, students may initially need parent guidance retelling the details of a story in their own words.
+Modeling narration and asking engaging questions will help students develop narration confidence.

-If a student is doing well with copywork, they are ready for written narration.
-Written narration can be hand written or typed.
+Students doing well with copywork are ready for written narration.
 Written narration should be used in moderation and should not replace oral narration.
-They are both valuable, and should be used alongside one another.
+Written and oral narration are both valuable and should be used alongside one another.

-- Summarize the last chapter or event to refresh the student’s memory before reading daily literature.
+- Summarize the last chapter or event to refresh the student’s memory before resuming reading literature.

-- Listen carefully as your student narrates the ordered sequence of events in their own words, avoiding generalizations.
+- Listen carefully as your students narrate the ordered sequence of events in their own words, encouraging them to avoid generalizations.

 - Keep narration lessons short, beginning with only a few minutes and limiting it to fifteen minutes.

-I recommend Home Education, by Charlotte Mason as a treasured resource on narration.
+Home Education, by Charlotte Mason is a treasured resource on narration.

 As an Amazon Associate, I may earn a small commission from qualifying purchases at no extra expense to you.